 Domestic violence is a complex issue on its own; when it comes into play in my criminal defense cases, it can be an intricate puzzle to solve.
 Both offender and victim are in an intimate relationship before the arrest, and it is very likely that they will continue to be in one after the case finishes.
 Treating these cases and those involved with the utmost care is imperative.
-Fortunately, Front Range-based Nicol Law Offices, LLC is uniquely equipped to take on Colorado domestic violence crimes with a fresh perspective and specialized approach for each case.
+Fortunately, we are uniquely equipped to take on Colorado domestic violence crimes with a fresh perspective and specialized approach for each case.

 Understanding the Cycle of Violence & Its Impact on My Clients

 The most serious domestic violence cases involve what most researchers call “The Cycle of Violence.”
 Understanding this cycle is an important part of representing domestic violence victims and alleged offenders.

 The Cycle of Violence involves three main phases:

 - Tension Building – During this phase, conflict and stress builds between the partners in a relationship.
 It starts with cold shoulders, then escalates to arguments and threats.